ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Ordering of Operations and Events

-As this interface is designed to be independent of concurrency model, the details of how exactly actions are handled, and on which threads/callbacks events are dispatched, are implementation dependent.
+As this interface is designed to be independent of an implementation's concurrency model, the details of how exactly actions are handled, and on which threads/callbacks events are dispatched, are implementation dependent.
 However, the interface does provide the following guarantees about the ordering of operations: